genuinetools/bpfd/README.md

 ### How it Works

-Currently the programs are in the [programs/ folder](programs).
+Currently the programs are in the [program/ folder](program).
 The idea is that you can add any tracers you would like and then create [rules](examples) for them.